 My fourth visit to Poland took me on an exciting new adventure that I concocted in my mind during a history lesson at Ards Tech in Northern Ireland.
-You see, I remembered the “Free city of Danzig” (once an autonomous region protected by the League of Nations), it wasn’t part of Poland, it wasn’t part of Germany and it wasn’t part of Russia from 1920 – 1939.
+You see, I remembered the old moniker of the “Free city of Danzig” (once an autonomous region protected by the League of Nations).
+Back then, the place had its own currency and laws – it wasn’t part of Poland, it wasn’t part of Germany and it wasn’t part of Russia from 1920 – 1939.
 It was its own wee off the wall micronation if you like.
 Yes, another one for my growing repertoire of countries that are disputed.
 Here, in 2016 however, the city, now called Gdansk is of course part of Poland and the country’s main seaport!

 Organising the Tour

 To organise the tour, just go to the Eat Polska contact page and fill out the form.

 You will need to pay the deposit on PayPal in advance and the rest in cash on the day.

 I arrive at Gdynia Głowna train station at 12.45 pm and my guide Daniel is here to meet me.
 Also joining me on the tour are Remy from France and Maria, Jan and Birgit from Norway.

 At 1pm, we head out of the train station to a local market.
 Here are the stops and sights on the food tour, which of course is more than just food, you learn a lot about Polish culture and history too on these tours.

 We start off in the local Gdynia Market.
 It’s a really local place and we visit various stalls, with Daniel explaining each place we go to.

 In the fish section, Daniel makes us aware that fish will play a big part of the tour and indeed three of the places we later visit include some kind of fish dish.

 We see an “onion syrup” at one of the stalls, and it seemed unusual to some of us.
 Apparently though, this onion honey is perfect for the body if you get sick.